 Once fully charged, the MPPT Solar Charge Controller also protects your battery from overcharging by limiting the current flow from your solar array.

-Your Reflection FW may be pre-wired to add a 2000 W Inverter (customer supplied) to the solar system.
+Your Reflection FW is pre-wired to add a 2,000 Watt Inverter (customer supplied) to the solar system.
 Please contact your Grand Design RV Dealer for more information and ordering.